Language and Power in Indigenous Communities

 Through program workshops students will develop a variety of skills, including historical research, linguistic analysis, library research methods, and policy research and writing.
 Students will use these skills to become stronger writers and researchers, and importantly, community members.
 We will help students learn to listen and observe attentively, gain awareness of the varieties of language we use and hear in our communities, do close and critical reading with challenging texts, contribute clear and well-developed writing, and acquire research skills in linguistics, history, and Native American studies.

-Native American studies, history, and linguistics.
+This offering will prepare you for careers and advanced study in: Native American studies, history, and linguistics.

 $20 in museum admission fees.